noahzeldin/dissertation/reception_analysis.md

 corp_reduced_datafr <- convert(corp_reduced, to = "data.frame")
 ```

-## Create corpus, dfm, ca, etc. of each piece w/o unknown GPO (for CA)
+## Create corpus, dfm, ca, etc. of each piece without unknown GPO (for CA)

 This is necessary for the CA, where I exclude those articles for which
 the GPO is unknown.